ddbj/www/_faq/en/acknowledge-ddbj-e.md

 ---
 layout: simple
-title: We would like to acknowledge DDBJ in our publication.
+title: How should I acknowledge the DDBJ service in our publication?
 category: faq
 db:
   - ddbj